-Maple Glazed Ham is super easy and quick recipe for a decadently delicious spiral ham.
+Maple Glazed Ham is an easy and quick recipe for a decadently delicious spiral ham.
 We are using a boneless ham which makes the entire process even easier however, a bone-in ham can be used.
 A perfect recipe for Holidays like Easter and Christmas.

 Ingredients